-You can build modern applications on the new HCL Domino in 2021.
+You can build modern applications on the new HCL Domino.
 But Lotus Notes?
 If your company is still using dated Lotus Notes applications, it’s high time to modernize or migrate.

 By Karen Martin

 Ireland’s Data Processing Commission (DPC) has recently provided another example of a familiar problem: legacy systems may serve a critical function, but the difficulty of integrating it with newer applications limits the utility of the data they store and process.

 In this case, Ireland’s DPC has a problem with Lotus Notes.

 A quest to replace Lotus Notes applications

 As the lead data supervisor for tech giants like Apple, Facebook, and Google, the DPC is the EU’s busiest GDPR regulator.
 According to their 2020 Annual Report they handled more than 10,000 cases and received 4,476 GDPR-related complaints and 6,628 data breach reports.
 Remarkably, they manage all of this with Lotus Notes, an application platform first released over 30 years ago.

 They had planned to prepare for GDPR enforcement by implementing a new website and case management system which should have replaced the Lotus Notes applications by April 2017, but the IT upgrade is overdue and over budget.
 Three years after the GDPR went into effect, the regulator monitoring some of the most advanced tech companies in the world is facing criticism for slow enforcement as it struggles to manage a huge case backlog.